BountyHunterKanden/Kanto-Companion/README.md

 - Rules are enforced: boxes hold 20, the party holds 6, you can't deposit your last Pokémon, and the party is **never left without a healthy Pokémon** (a swap that brings a healthy one in is fine).

-## Debug input HUD (Android / no log access)

-Since v2.4.0, a small "last input -> ..." readout appears in the bottom-left corner for a few seconds after any button, gamepad input, or raw touch event.
-Useful for confirming exactly what a control reports, without needing a computer to read logs.
-Off by default; it's a toggle in the **F10 mod manager**: open the manager, select **Kanto Companion**, and flip **DEBUG INPUT HUD** on (e.g. when positioning the touch nav buttons on a new device).
-No file editing or restart needed; it takes effect immediately.

-As of v2.4.1, raw touches also show as a **percentage of the current window size**, e.g. `touch: 392,406 (20.4%,37.6% of 1920x1080)`, not just raw pixel coordinates.
-Raw pixels only mean something on the exact screen they were measured on, so percentage is what actually carries over to a different screen size or resolution.
-This is the same percentage-of-window approach `TOUCH_NAV_LEFT`/`TOUCH_NAV_RIGHT` in `main.lua` use to position the touch nav buttons.
-If they land somewhere awkward on your device, tap around where you'd expect them and read the percentage off the HUD to retune the bounds.

 ## Install